raspofabs/magnoliabook/Analogue Input.md

 Put the photoresistor in the board and temporarily give the legs names **PH0** and **PH1**.
 Add a 2kOhm resistor to the board.
 Name the resistor legs **R0** and **R1**.

+* *The resistor value is quite important, make sure it's around the 2000 Ohm range for this wiring up. (your kit has a 2k7Ohm)*
 * **VCC** to **PH0**
 * **PH1** to **R0**
 * **PH1** to **A1**